ianmaclarty/ik/README.md

 ## Known issues

-The the screw points aren't close enough to the edge of the case and/or there aren't enough of them, resulting in a thin gap between the top and bottom of the case in some places.
+The screw points aren't close enough to the edge of the case and/or there aren't enough of them, resulting in a thin gap between the top and bottom of the case in some places.